 Edition 6 includes an interview with British artists Gilbert & George, an introduction to the beautiful exhibition Heavenly Beings: Icons of the Christian Orthodox World, a review of the Biennale of Sydney, a conversation with Yona Lee about her new exhibition An Arrangement for 5 Rooms and more.

 Members receive three issues per year of Art Toi alongside a range of benefits, including free unlimited entry to paid exhibitions, access to special events, discounts in our shop and café, and more.
-Join us from $55 per year.
+Join us today.